janderrrr/collectorsStash/app/src/test/resources/design-document.md

-volumeNumber // sortkey, string issueNumber // string date // string price // int
-isFavorite // boolean, sort key for GSI to find if favorite publisher // string
+volumeNumber // sortkey, string issueNumber // string date // string price // int, might use as a GSI, to find issues that I paid for a certain price. (might be a stretch goal) isFavorite // boolean, sort key for GSI to find if favorite publisher // string
 ```

-comic book store locations
+Series - (pre-populated comic book table)

 ```
-name // partition key, string
+seriesTitle// partition key, string issues // string isPopular // boolean
-state // string
-city // string
-isFair // boolean, checking to see if they prices are fair or not/ sometimes i forget which comic stores i have been too

 ```